Loc: Littlefield Tx & Lake A. H. US...

 They all have carbon around the center electrode.
 The plugs should actually look a little wet.
 Low grade or too much oil, premium fuel, running a lot of low RPMs and too much pitch on prop will cause this build up.
 Are you pre-mixing?
 A good additive like Sea Foam will help.

-“The world will not be destroyed by those who do evil, but by those who watch them without doing anything” GOD IS GOOD
+“The world will not be destroyed by those who do evil, but by those who watch them without doing anything” Remember what He has done and remember that He is not done yet!
+GOD IS GOOD

 I use Pennzoil Premium Plus Marine for my oil.
 I have one of the fancy measuring containers and premix my gas and oil.
 I use regular non ethanol gas for my motor and I have Seafoam in this current tank.
 Would you recommend a different brand of oil or maybe decarbing the motor?

 The plugs were all wet when I pulled them but by the time I found the phone for a picture the fuel pretty much evaporated that's why they look dried out.

 These plugs are OMC.
 There was an update that if you do a lot of low speed idling then switch to JC4.
 I don't idle very much so I use the original OMC recommendation.
 If I am wrong then please let me know.

 I'm in the dark here, but I believe some OMC have changed to NGK, which are not Champion..is that a cross over plug to a Champion or a Champion plug...I didn't like the price of the Champion so I tried others but had to go back to Champion..maybe just me and my motor.....

 Like I said I'm no expert, but I know I tried several different plugs and all ran like poop, except Champion...